 On top of that, starting October 1, the casino started its signature $250,000 slot tournament where one winner will walk away with a quarter million dollars.
 However, keep in mind that significant winnings from slots, typically over $1,200, is considered income in the U.S. and subject to a 30% withholding tax.
 That tax applies to the vast majority of non-U.S. visitors to the United States, including those from Australia, Canada, China, Mexico, New Zealand, Saudi Arabia, and Thailand.

 “There is a way for non-U.S. residents to recoup some or all of their 30% gambling winnings withheld by the IRS,” Sacks concludes.
-“As registered agents of the IRS, the chartered accountants at Refund Management Services have successfully completed the most U.S. gaming tax refunds for Canadians and other non-U.S. residents since 1998.”
+“As registered Certified acceptance agents, the chartered accountants at Refund Management Services have successfully completed the most U.S. gaming tax refunds for Canadians and other non-U.S. residents since 1998.”

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds and is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.
 To find out how Refund Management Services can help with U.S. gambling tax recovery, visit www.RefundManagement.com.
-Contact Refund Management Services toll-free from the United States and Canada at 1-888-272-5559 or e-mail RMS at [email protected]
+Contact Refund Management Services toll-free from the United States and Canada at 1-888-272-5559 or e-mail RMS at [email protected].